esphome/esphome-docs/components/sensor/xiaomi_cgd1.rst

     esp32_ble_tracker:

-After uploading the ESP32 will immediately try to scan for BLE devices such as the Xiaomi LYWSD03MMC.
-When it detects these sensors, it will automatically parse the BLE message print a message like this one:
+After uploading the ESP32 will immediately try to scan for BLE devices.
+When it detects a CGD1 sensor, it will automatically parse the BLE message and print a message like this one:

 .. code::

-    Found device A4:C1:38:4E:16:78 RSSI=-92
+    Found device A4:C1:38:D1:61:7D RSSI=-92
       Address Type: PUBLIC
       Name: 'CGD1'

 It can sometimes take some time for the first BLE broadcast to be received.
-Once the device has been found, copy the address (``A4:C1:38:8C:34:B7``) into a new ``sensor.xiaomi_cgd1`` platform entry like shown in the configuration example above.
+Once the device has been found, copy the address (``A4:C1:38:D1:61:7D``) into a new ``sensor.xiaomi_cgd1`` platform entry like shown in the configuration example above.

 .. note::